HDMI: Licensing

 The HDMI specification is not an open standard; manufacturers need to be licensed by HDMI LA in order to implement HDMI in any product or component.
 Companies that are licensed by HDMI LA are known as HDMI Adopters.

-DVI is the only interface that does not require a license for interfacing HDMI.

 HDMI adopters

 While earlier versions of HDMI specs are available to the public for download, only adopters have access to the latest standards (HDMI 1.4b/2.1).
 Only adopters have access to the compliance test specification (CTS) that is used for compliance and certification.
 Compliance testing is required before any HDMI product can be legally sold.